TRON-Bioinformatics/tronflow-mutect2/README.md

     * input_name: sample name (alternative to --input_files)
     * input_tumor_bam: comma separated list of tumor BAMs (alternative to --input_files)
     * input_normal_bam: comma separated list of normal BAMs (alternative to --input_files)
-    * gnomad: path to the gnomad VCF or other germline resource (recommended).
-If not provided the contamination will not be estimated and the filter of common germline variants will be disabled
+    * mutect2_gnomad: path to gnomad AF only or other germline resource (recommended).
+If not provided, the filter of common germline variants will be disabled.
+    * pileup_gnomad: path to small exac gnomad VCF to estimate the contamination (recommended)
     * intervals: path to a BED file containing the regions to analyse
     * output: the folder where to publish output (default: output)
     * enable_bam_output: outputs a new BAM file with the Mutect2 reassembly of reads (default: false)